 For Mack, the sparkling performance launched his best season in a big league career that lasted nine years and included one regular-season game with the world champion New York Yankees in 1947.

-At Fargo-Moorhead he had started to use the name Mack instead of Mlckovsky, for the benefit of scorers and sportswriters.
-Later that year his father, Joseph Mlckovsky, got permission from a court for the family to change its surname to Mack.
-Joseph told the court Mlckovsky was too hard to pronounce and too easy to misspell.
+At Fargo-Moorhead he had started to use the name Mack instead of Mickovsky, for the benefit of scorers and sportswriters.
+Later that year his father, Joseph Mickovsky, got permission from a court for the family to change its surname to Mack.
+Joseph told the court Mickovsky was too hard to pronounce and too easy to misspell.

 The pitching staff was equally thrilled to have the young combo backing them.
 With Hal Trosky at first base and Ken Keltner manning third, the Indians talented infield foursome earned praise.
 “How can you help winning when you’ve got an infield like that in back of you?” said left-handed starting pitcher Al Smith.
 “Why, they cut off more hits than if you had a picket fence on the edge of the infield.”5 Mack was third among regular second basemen with 109 double plays, but he was also second in errors and had the second lowest fielding percentage.

 But all was not rosy on the Indians’ squad.
 The hypercritical Vitt often lashed out at his players, in private or in the press.
 Finally, several veteran players, looking for an opportunity to overthrow him, signed a petition urging that Vitt be fired.
 Mack and Boudreau were excused from participating because the veterans did not want to penalize the younger players by potentially ruining their careers.
 They appealed to owner Alva Bradley privately, but in the end Bradley backed his manager.